Curved Air

 Price: $20.00

-The band's debut album generated a ton of attention and good sales in the UK which put a lot of pressure on the band in terms of their sophomore release - 1971's cleverly titled "Second Album".
+Curved Air's debut album generated a ton of attention and good sales in the UK which put a lot of pressure on the band in terms of their sophomore release - 1971's cleverly titled "Second Album".
 Released after the first of what would be an ongoing series of personnel changes, the album introduced bassist Ian Eyre replacing Robin Martin.
 Blame it on the sophomore jinx, but while the album sold well, critics were uniformly unimpressed, slamming the collection for various perceived flaws.
 Personally I'd disagree with most of those criticisms.
 First off, call me shallow, but in my book Sonja Kristina's breathy voice was always one of Curved Air's big draws and she was quite impressive throughout this collection.
-The album also found the band trying to expand their musical horizons churning out an eclectic mixture of styles that included surprisingly impressive stabs at pop ('You Know') and rock ('Back Street Luv'), as well as side two's more typical classical/progressive-tinged numbers ('Everdance' and 'Piece of Mind').
+The album also found the band trying to expand their musical horizons churning out an eclectic mixture of styles that included surprisingly impressive stabs at pop ('You Know') and rock ('Back Street Luv'), as well as side two's more typical classical/progressive-tinged numbers ('Everdance' and the seemingly endless 'Piece of Mind').
 Perhaps nothing more than happenstance, but the album track listing served to expose different musical outlooks among the band members.
-Somewhat of an oversimplification, but largely penned by Kristina and Way, side one featured the set's more rock and commercial numbers, while featured three Francis Monkman numbers, the second side highlighted the band's progressive roots.
+Somewhat of an oversimplification, but largely penned by Kristina and Way, side one featured the set's more rock and commercial numbers, while the flip side featured three Francis Monkman numbers highlighting the band's progressive roots.

 "Second Album" track listing: